sfatkhutdinov/cs2_rl_agent/analysis_log/main.md

    - Use consistent formatting and heading structure

 5. ALWAYS maintain proper document metadata:
-   - Include last updated dates in the correct format
+   - Include last updated dates in the correct format (Month Day, Year HH:MM)
+   - ALWAYS get the ACTUAL CURRENT DATE using run_terminal_cmd when updating dates
+   - IMMEDIATELY update the last updated date whenever ANY changes are made to a file
+   - Document the nature of the update in the date line (e.g., "Last updated: <ACTUAL_CURRENT_DATE> - Added performance analysis section")
    - Use appropriate tags from document_tags.md
    - Follow file naming conventions
+   - Verify the "Last updated" date appears at the top of each document, directly after frontmatter if present

 6. DOCUMENT & LOG ACTIONS EFFICIENTLY:
    - Begin each session with a quick scan of main.md and related files